SeriousOldMan/Simulator-Controller/Docs/Virtual Driving Coach.md

 The performance and - even more important - the knowledge about the motorsport domain varies between different models.
 I have made good experience with "GPT 3.5 turbo" and "GPT 4 turbo" from OpenAI, as well as with "Open Mixtral 8x22b" from Mistral AI.
 Models from the Open Source are a bit more restricted, but "Wizard 1.2", for example, makes a decent job.
 In the end, you may want to experiment by yourself, but I recommend "GPT 3.5 turbo" as a starting point at the time of this writing.
 Using LLMs for non-English conversation is a different story.
 In this case, you will notice, that models from the Open Source will not deliver good results in most cases.

+### Generic

+This one supports any GPT service provider, which implements the JSON-based instruction protocol defined by OpenAI (see next entry).

 ### OpenAI

 When you have chosen OpenAI, which I recommend, you will have to create an account on [OpenAI](https://openai.com).
 You will have to invest a couple of bucks to charge up your account - $5 will be more than enough.
 Follow these steps: